FAQs relating to the Linksnet season and competition.

-How is the Team of the Month chosen?
+How is the Player of the Month chosen?

-The Ambassador of the month is the member who we feel has or can best promote Linksnet and all we stand for to help us grow as a golfing community.
+The Ambassador Award is given to the member who we feel has or can best promote Linksnet and all we stand for to help us grow as a golfing community.
 That member may be particular active on social media, may have taken part in several of our Network Days, or may be particular active in the golf scene – playing lots of competitions and events, travelling to play golf etc. They may also be one of our most prevalent networkers – following lots of other members, or being heavily followed themselves or arranging the most Matchplays.
-They may also have referred the most members to Linksnet,and encouraged those members to take out an Eagle or Birdie subscription.
+Importantly, they may have referred the most members to Linksnet,and encouraged those members to take out an Eagle or Birdie subscription.

 How do I enter the Photo of the Month competition?